dhis2/data-visualizer-app/docs/data-visualizer.md

 #### Select data items

 When selecting data items, there are different ways to filter the displayed items.
-By using the search field at the top, a global search by item name is performed across the currently selected **Data Type**.
+By using the search field at the top, a global search by item name, id or code is performed across the currently selected **Data Type**.
 By selecting a **Data Type** from the dropdown, items can be filtered by type and subtype, where the subtype available depends on the selected data type.
 The name search and the type/subtype filtering can be combined as well for a more detailed filter.
 The type of each displayed item is indicated on the right and a corresponding icon is shown on the left of the item.

 ![](resources/images/data-visualizer-cc-data-modal.png)